IYuriev/SelfAssessment/Skills/JavaScript.md

   - call 🖐️ used
   - bind 🖐️ used
   - apply 🖐️ used
-  - instanceof 👂 heard
+  - instanceof 🖐️ used
-  - ...spread 🖐️ used
+  - ...spread 👂 heard
-  - ...rest 👂 heard
+  - ...rest 🖐️ used
   - typeof 🖐️ used
   - destructuring 👂 heard
   - generator 👂 heard